tcosta84/blacklist/docs/source/api.rst

 Authentication
 ==============

-Every Acotel Baclklist API uses a simple token-based HTTP Authentication scheme.
+The Acotel Baclklist APIs use a simple token-based HTTP Authentication scheme.

-For applications to authenticate, the token key should be included in the Authorization HTTP header.
+For client applications to authenticate, the token key should be included in the Authorization HTTP header.
 The key should be prefixed by the string literal "Token", with whitespace separating the two strings.
 For example:::